jj5/kickass-crypto/README.md

 $message = $json_data_length . '|' . $json . $this->get_padding( $pad_length );
 ```

+The JSON data length is formatted as an 8-character hexadecimal value.
+The size of 8 characters
+is constant and does not vary depending on the magnitude of the JSON data length.

 The reason for the padding is to obscure the actual data size.
 Padding is done in up to 4 KiB
 boundaries (2<sup>12</sup> bytes), which we call chunks.
 The chunk size is configurable and the
 default may change in future.